Citrinate/BoosterManager/README.md

 "MarketHistoryAPI": "http://localhost/api/markethistory",
 ```

-This `string` type configuration settings can be added to your `ASF.json` config file.
+This `string` type configuration setting can be added to your `ASF.json` config file.
 When the `logmarkethistory` command is used, market history data will be gathered and sent to the API located at `Url`.

 You will need to design your API to accept requests and return responses per the following specifications: